 Bibliography, stories, free reads, my stuff in the wild.
-The result of six years’ work (as of 2021) and over 800 rejection letters.
+The result of nine years’ work (as of 2024) and over 960 rejection letters.
 Yes, it hurts to get an R, but boy does it feel great when you finally (months after the sale) see that story appear!

 If you just want the links, without all the rumination, head over to the Free Reads page.